 Types of Microscopes | Their Uses in Biology & Research

-A microscope is a device used to visualize objects invisible to the naked eyes.
+A microscope is a device to visualize objects invisible to the naked eye.
 These instruments magnify the image many times to be visible to us.

-The invention of the microscope has revolutionized science, medicine and other areas where the microscopic structural examination is required.
-Microorganisms like the bacteria, fungi, protozoans, etc. were found to be the actual causes of epidemic diseases.
+The invention of the microscope has revolutionized science, medicine, and other areas where microscopic structural examination is required.
+Microorganisms like bacteria, fungi, protozoans, etc., were found to be the actual causes of epidemic diseases.

 Types of microscope available